 - Wednesday: Pet Day

 Your students will love breaking up math or science class with adorable pet pictures or ridiculous hats.
 It helps take the seriousness out of e-learning!

 #4: Mail Out Custom Gifts

 Snail mail is making a comeback!
-While everyone’s still stuck inside, mail out a few custom gifts to every student and faculty member.
+While everyone’s still stuck inside, mail out logo merchandise from your school to every student and faculty member.